ranbureand/multilingual-experiment/readme.markdown

 </ul>
 ```

-In the piece of code above, we create a new variable named `navigation_pages` which returns a list of the pages that, [in their front matter](#pages-1), have:
+In the code above, we create a new variable named `navigation_pages` which returns a list of the pages that, [in their front matter](#pages-1), have:

 + the `layout` variable set to `page`
 + the `language` variable set to the language of the current page (`page.language`)